Science in science fiction

-Science in science fiction is the study or of how science is portrayed in works of science fiction, including novels, stories, and films.
-It covers a large range of topics.
+Science in science fiction is the study of how science is portrayed in works of science fiction, including novels, stories, and films.
+It covers a wide range of topics.
 Hard science fiction is based on engineering or the "hard" sciences (for example, physics, astronomy, or chemistry).
-Soft science fiction is based on the "soft" sciences, and especially the social sciences (anthropology, sociology, psychology, of political science).
+Soft science fiction is based on the "soft" sciences, and especially the social sciences (anthropology, sociology, psychology, or political science).

-The accuracy of the science portrayed spans a wide range - sometimes it is an extrapolation of existing technology, sometimes it is a realistic or plausible portrayal of a technology that does not exist, but which is plausible from a scientific perspective; and sometimes it is simply a plot device that looks scientific, but has no basis in science.
+The accuracy of the science portrayed spans a wide range—sometimes it is an extrapolation of existing technology, sometimes it is a realistic or plausible portrayal of a technology that does not exist, but which is plausible from a scientific perspective, and sometimes it is simply a plot device that looks scientific, but has no basis in science.
 Examples are: